My name is Georgia and I am the founder of Lo’s.

 Her phenomenal being, drive, passion shines through Lo’s.
 My Mumma will forever remain the most precious asset to Lo’s.
 Mumma is the one whom develops the recipes for the yummy cheesecake, you all love.

 Whilst building this business prior and during, I have been undergoing tests at Addenbrookes.
 Whilst trying my very hardest to grow Lo’s, working 7 days a week.
 I have recently been diagnosed with MS, this is something I will live with for my always.
-This is where my immune system attacks the nerves in my body, causing brain inflammation and brain damage.
 I face challenges daily, some days are worse than others.
 So, for me hard work is now proving a little harder.

 I tell you the above, so that you know, you are able to do anything you put your mind to.